Skip to Content

 Score: 8.8/10

 Boone County’s Single Barrel program went out with a bang when they bottled up barrel B0598.
-It could do almost nothing wrong and delivered a superb sip from start to finish.
+It was so close to perfection and delivered a superb sip from start to finish.
+This truly is a great representation of just how high of a ceiling that MGP bourbon can get.
+It’s a shame so few will get to taste it.

 Final Thoughts